clearhaus/gateway-api-docs/source/index.html.md

 API keys can have an expire date.
 API keys can be enabled or disabled.
 For merchant accounts, these details can be observed in the Clearhaus Dashboard.

-An API key points to an account.
-An account can have multiple API keys.
 For merchant accounts, the use of one active (enabled and unexpired) API key is indistinguishable from the use of another active API key.
 An authorization made with one API key can be captured using any active API key for that same merchant account.
 This is in contrast to accounts which are independent; an authorization made on one merchant account cannot be captured on another account.